data-ai-stockholm/spark-dq-checks/README.md

 - Total crimes positive
 - No duplicate years (aggregate uniqueness)

-The SQL files in `sql/` show how you might manage rules in a metastore (e.g., Databricks/Unity Catalog) but they are not required for the local demo.
+The SQL files in `sql/` show how you might manage rules in a metastore.

 ### Testing